 Colloidal Oatmeal can be used to treat a number of skin diseases and conditions.
 Scratching your skin is a natural reaction for irritated, scaly or itchy eczema, but repeating the action only exacerbates the condition.
 Colloidal Oatmeal helps soothe and calm your skin, particularly where irritation or inflammation have occurred, leaving you with softer and more hydrated skin.

-Shea butter is an ingredient in many moisturizers.
+Shea butter is one of the natural skin care ingredients that can be found in many moisturizers and hand creams.
 Its main benefits are its usefulness for treating and soothing eczema, which is caused by inflammation, according to the National Eczema Association.
 Shea butter has anti-inflammatory nutrients that are also effective at treating itchiness.
 And the best part?
 It is one of the kindest ingredients for sensitive skin.

 For centuries, women in West Africa have relied on the powers of shea butter to soften, soothe, and heal dry skin.
 Shea butter is unsaponifiables, or naturally occurring fat compounds that soften skin and enhance its elasticity.
 A double-blind study showed that when used with other standard eczema treatments, shea butter cream achieved results similar to those obtained with drug therapy.